bloominstituteoftechnology/Intro-Python-II/README.md

   * The room should have `name` and `description` attributes.

   * The room should also have `n_to`, `s_to`, `e_to`, and `w_to` attributes
-    which point to the room in that respective direction.
+    which point to the room in that respective self.

 * Put the Player class in `player.py`.
   * Players should have a `name` and `current_room` attributes